 Most short range bikes that you’ll find in our shop are also super light weight.
-Typically, greater range in e-bikes requires larger batteries and motors, which means more weight.
+The bigger the range, bigger the battery and motor and heavier the bike.
 Try to think about how you’d use your electric bike - for short commute that’s just 2 to 3 miles?
-Then maybe a light weight bike will work for you.
+Then maybe light weight bike will work for you.

 Motors and Batteries

 After we’ve determined the riding position and the range, we can start talking about the electric specifications of the bike - motor and the battery.
 Generally there are 2 kinds of motors - mid drives and hub motors and they both work and feel different.
-For the first time rider, before we get into any technical aspects of motors and how they work on bikes, all you need to know is that typically, mid-drive motor bikes feel smoother and more like a bicycle.
-On the other hand, most hub motor bikes have more "oomph" in acceleration.
+For the first time rider, before we get into any technical aspects of motors and how they work on bikes, all you need to know is that mid-drive motor bikes feel smoother and more like a bicycle and hub motor bikes have a more oomph to it.
 You can read more about motors and batteries in our motor and battery articles.

 Time to test ride!